 Because of the high bather loads and small volume of water in a spa, the build up of chemicals and organic matter in a spa can build up quickly over time.
 This build-up is known as TDS (total dissolved solids).
 It comprises anything dissolved into the spa water - chemical residues, bather contamination etc...
 High levels of TDS lead to sanitizer ineffectiveness and a gradual clouding of spa water that will not disappear.

 Spa water should be replaced every 1 month - 2 months.
 With ozonated water, it may be possible to change spa water every 3 months.
-The frequency of the water change is influenced by the number of bathers using the spa.
+The frequency of the water change is influenced by the number of bathers using the spa and whether any other supplemental chemicals are being added to the spa.
 Use your judgement.

 If you are using Dichlor (soluble chlorine) , you should change the water in the spa every month to avoid a build up of chlorine stabilizer in the pool water.

 Just like swimming pools, spa pools need to be filtered regularly.
 The action of filtration in a spa pool serves to circulate water in the spa and to cleanse the water through the filter.

 - water movement reduces the potential for algae growth

 - water movement disperses and mixes chemicals in the spa

 - water movement is necessary to run the heater